Amir Locke Fatal Shooting By MPD: What We Know (And Don't Know) So Far

-MINNEAPOLIS (WCCO) — In the days following a Minneapolis police officer fatally shooting Amir Locke, a Black man, in a downtown apartment building, body camera footage has been released, but there are still many unknowns about exactly what happened.
+MINNEAPOLIS (WCCO) — In the days following a Minneapolis police officer fatally shooting Amir Locke, a Black man, in a downtown apartment building, body camera footage has been released and the family has publicly condemned the shooting.
+There are plenty of unknowns still remaining.

 Here’s what we know (and don’t know) so far.